Ptujec/ptujec.github.io/_posts/2024-12-19-recent-updates-and-actions.md

 4) [Todoist Inbox](https://github.com/Ptujec/LaunchBar/tree/master/Todoist-Inbox#launchbar-action-todoist-inbox): I added the option to use quotations to keep input from being parsed as dates or other things besides the title.

 5) [Markdown Link to RTF](https://github.com/Ptujec/LaunchBar/tree/master/Text-Actions#launchbar-text-actions): Before, this action was only able to convert exactly one markdown formatted link at a time.
 Now it can handle multiple links and other text around it.
 It will still only format the links, though.
-I changed the name, so you won't find it in updates.

 ## Other updates